 There are lots of information web sites across the internet.
 Of course, some are better than others, but the best ones focus on a single specialist subject and provide as much information as possible, and regularly add new pages with additional information, ensuring that visitors return again and again, using the site as a useful reference.

-The specialist subject in this case is business accounting, and my expertise is in this area – with over twenty years experience in book-keeping and accounting.
+The specialist subject, in this case, is business accounting, and my expertise is in this area – with over twenty years of experience in book-keeping and accounting.
 I’ve run various businesses myself, run management accounting for various SMEs including public listed companies and trained and taught numerous entrepreneurs in managing and running their own accounts.

 How Information Web Sites earn money